Open International de Squash de Nantes: Competition

-The very first edition of the « Open International de squash de Nantes » was held at Le Lieu Unique in 2015.
-This edition was also held in the Badmin'Squash club in Rezé during the qualification phase.
+The very first edition held at Le Lieu Unique in 2015 was also held in the Badmin'Squash club in Rezé during the qualification phase.
 Since 2016, the qualification phase and 1st rounds have been held in La Maison du Squash club in Sautron.

 The competition has evolved since its beginning.
 It only hosted a men's competition in the first edition.
-From 2016, the « Open International de squash de Nantes » included for the first time a female competition.
+From 2016, it included, for the first time, a female competition.

-In 2019, the name of the competition grows « Open de France » to include the most important tournaments of the PSA World Tour.
+In 2019, the name of the competition changed to Open de France to include the most important tournaments of the PSA World Tour.

 Identity project

-This event links culture and sport by staging squash through a glass court located in an emblematic place of Nantes and by invited artists around Nantes' culture.
-The competition poster, the teaser, the matches' introduction, the disk jockeys, musicians, dancers, the competition trophy, all these elements are included to give a unique aspect to the competition.
+This event connects culture and sport by featuring squash through a glass court located in an emblematic place of Nantes and by invited artists around Nantes' culture.
+The competition incorporates various elements, such as the event poster, teaser, match introductions, DJs, musicians, dancers, and the competition trophy, all of which contribute to giving the competition a unique character.